-On January 27, 2006, we entered into an unsecured revolving credit agreement with Harris N.A. that is effective until January 27, 2009.
-The credit agreement provides that we may select a variable rate based on either Harris' prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed to with Harris N.A.
-At July 31, 2008, the variable rates would have been 5.0% for the Harris' prime rate or 3.8% for the LIBOR-based rate.
-At July 31, 2007, the variable rates would have been 8.3% for the Harris' prime rate or 5.9% for the LIBOR-based rate.
-The credit agreement contains restrictive covenants that, among other things and under various conditions (including a limitation on capital expenditures), limit our ability to incur additional indebtedness or to dispose of assets.
-The agreement also requires a minimum fixed coverage ratio and a minimum consolidated net worth to be maintained.
-As of July 31, 2008, \$15,000,000 was available under this credit facility and there were no outstanding borrowings.
+We have a \$15,000,000 unsecured revolving credit agreement with Harris N.A. ("Harris") effective until December 31, 2011.
+The credit agreement with Harris provides that we may select a variable rate based on either Harris' prime rate or a LIBOR-based rate, plus a margin which varies depending on our debt to earnings ratio, or a fixed rate as agreed between us and Harris.
+As of July 31, 2009 and 2008 there were no outstanding borrowings under this credit facility.
+At July 31, 2009 the variable rates would have been 3.3% for the Harris' prime-based rate or 1.9% for the LIBOR-based rate.
+At July 31, 2008 the variable rates would have been 5.0% for the Harris' prime rate or 3.8% for the LIBOR-based rate.
+The credit agreement contains restrictive covenants that, among other things and under various conditions, limit our ability to incur additional indebtedness or to dispose of assets.
+The agreement also requires us to maintain a minimum fixed coverage ratio and a minimum consolidated net worth.
+As of July 31, 2009 and 2008 we were in compliance with the agreement's covenants.